bingalls/quoteql/README.md

 # QuoteQL
 Simple Demo of GraphQL in PHP.
-Rather than translate Latinish Greek of Dead Poets, you can enjoy the living daylights of artists & scientists in their native English!
+Enjoy the native English wit of George Bernard Shaw, as well as living artists & scientists.

 _This demo is written in a hybrid ReST, not GraphQL style!_